M365 Copilot User Research Analysis Study

 Pre-Analysis Thinking

-The previous survey from one year ago with ~300 participants surfaced valuable information about M365 Copilot’s strengths and weaknesses at BSC.
+The previous survey from one year ago with ~300 participants surfaced valuable information about M365 Copilot’s strengths and weaknesses at BSC after its initial smaller rollout as part of the pilot program.
 The key findings were:

 Positive Feedback